 According to a survey conducted by the Swiss Association of Communes in partnership with "Ma commune", 97% of representatives from 760 Swiss municipalities see digitalization as a real opportunity.
 However, 60% of them admit to being "behind" in this regard, and only 2% consider their municipality as a pioneer.
-Founded in 2018 to help municipalities improve quality of life and strengthen economic attractiveness, "Ma commune" launched "Digital-Pioniers" last year, a two-day training aimed at better understanding the digital transition.
+Founded in 2018 to help municipalities improve quality of life and strengthen economic attractiveness, "Myni Gmeind" (My community) launched "Digital-Pioniers" last year, a two-day training aimed at better understanding the digital transition.
+SECO, in particular the New Regional Policy Division, contributes to this training as a member of the programme commission by providing speakers and reporting on the activities surrounding the "Digital Pioneer" and the "Myni Gmeind" association.
 The issue also concerns SMEs as municipalities seek to acquire better digital tools and knowledge in order to increase their economic attractiveness.
 Currently only available in German, the training will be extended to French-speaking Switzerland from October 2023.

 How can the better use of technology by municipalities improve their attractiveness to businesses?